nicgalehouse/AODamageMeter/README.md

 + And the basics like pausing fights, viewing historical fights, scripts, and detailed stats for pretty much everything.
 + Update 1.1: Supports dynamically adding pets to yourself or others.
 + Update 1.1: Includes special handling to make the damage done by/taken from crat charms more accurate.
++ Update 1.2: Adds damage type breakdown to tooltips to help you determine the optimal reflect bracer/ShieldAC/AC choices for a given encounter.

 Instructions
 ------------